andy-trimble/envconfig/README.md

 # envconfig
-Environment Variable Based Configuration for Java

-Inspired by the excellent Golang library github.com/kelseyhightower/envconfig
+Inspired by the excellent Golang library https://github.com/kelseyhightower/envconfig

 To use this facility, simply add annotations to desired configuration variables in a class.
 Then call the ```EnvConfig.load()``` method to statically set the